alex-glv/blog/content/fixed/about.md

 +++
 This website is called ItchyKnowsDevs.
-It's a play on words of Itchy Nose Developers.
+It's a play on words Itchy Nose Developers.
 Which doesn't make much sense either.

 My name is Aleksandr Guljajev.